danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 I [recently wrote]({{page.article}}) about how you can use the new `presentationDetents` view modifier to set up sheets with custom sizes in SwiftUI 4.

-Even though this is great, it always dims the underlying when a sheet is presented.
-This means that we can't build an apps like Apple Maps, where a sheet is always presented over an always interactable map:
+Even though this is great, the sheet always dims the underlying view.
+This means that we can't build an apps like Apple Maps, where a sheet is presented over an interactable map:

 ![A SwiftUI map app without and with a small sheet overlay]({{page.assets}}/maps.jpg){:style="width:650px"}

-In the images above, the map becomes disabled when the sheet is presented with this new modifier, and will hide the sheet when you tap on it.
-We thus need a way to keep the underlying view undimmed.
+In the images above, the map becomes disabled when the sheet is presented, and will hide the sheet when you tap on it.
+We need a way to keep the underlying view undimmed.

 ## Undimming the underlying view in UIKit

-In UIKit, custom sheet sizes were introduced in iOS 15, with a `largestUndimmedDetentIdentifier` property that lets you specify for which detents the underlying view should be undimmed and enabled.
+Custom UIKit sheet sizes were added in iOS 15, with a `largestUndimmedDetentIdentifier` property that lets you specify for which detents the underlying view should be undimmed.

 For instance, if you want the underlying view to be enabled up to and including a `.medium` sheet size, you can add this code to your sheet presentation controller: